ArcanaFramework/fileformats/docs/source/typing.rst

 Classified types implement the :meth:`.WithClassifiers.__subclasshook__` method, to control the behaviour of the :func:`isinstance` and :func:`issubclass` functions when they are passed as arguments.
-The unclassified type is always considered to be the superclass of its classified types
+Classified types are considered to be subclasses of the unclassified type.

 .. code-block:: python